eficode-academy/github-actions-katas/labs/matrix-builds.md

 ## Tasks

-we would like to build our application on different versios of Java.
+we would like to build our application on different versions of Java.

 ### Add a new job that builds on various versions